dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Why Continuous Delivery?</mark>

 It is often assumed that if we want to deploy software more frequently, we must accept lower levels of stability and reliability in our systems.

 High performance teams consistently deliver services faster and more reliably than their low performing competition.

-CD provides an distinct competitive advantage for organisations who embrace it
+CD provides an distinct competitive advantage for organisations who embrace it.

 ### <mark style="background: #BABD00;">Benefits of Continuous Delivery?</mark>